-- Protected peer reviews - Examination of important aspects of care (for example, appropriate and timely ordering of diagnostic tests, prompt treatment, and appropriate documentation) - Implementation of improvement actions recommended by the Peer Review Committee - UM - Completion of at least 75 percent of all required inpatient reviews - Documentation of at least 75 percent of Physician UM Advisors' decisions in National UM Integration database - Interdisciplinary review of UM data - Patient safety - Entry of all reported patient incidents into WebSPOT - Annual completion of a minimum of eight RCAs - Provision of feedback about RCA actions to reporting employees - o Submission of annual patient safety report
+- Protected peer reviews - Examination of important aspects of care (for example, appropriate and timely ordering of diagnostic tests, prompt treatment, and appropriate documentation) - Implementation of improvement actions recommended by the Peer Review Committee - UM - Completion of at least 75 percent of all required inpatient reviews - Documentation of at least 75 percent of Physician UM Advisors' decisions in National UM Integration database - Interdisciplinary review of UM data - Patient safety - Entry of all reported patient incidents into WebSPOT - Annual completion of a minimum of eight RCAs - Provision of feedback about RCA actions to reporting employees - Submission of annual patient safety report

-Generally, the Facility met requirements with the above performance indicators.
+The OIG found general compliance with the above performance indicators.
 The OIG made no recommendations.